allotropeinc/nitrogen/README.md

 Before you run Nitrogen, development or not, you'll need to give the backend a file to store its data in.
 An empty one is provided (`data.blank.json`), you need only copy it and name it `data.json` (and restart the backend if it's already running).

+### Setting yourself as admin

+Nitrogen features an admin panel, but to see it you'll have to set yourself as admin.
+There is currently no automatic way to do this if no admin already exists.
+Stop the backend if it's running, and edit the `data.json` file.
+Find your account in the `accounts` list and set `isAdmin` to `true`.
+Save and restart the backend and you should see the "Report Bug" button on the dashboard replaced by "Admin".

 ## Auto-update

 In order to support auto-update, you'll have to provide a `config.json`.
 A blank one is not currently available, but it's a simple format:```json